Key Stage 3

 • How did anti-Semitism grow in Germany during the Nazi regime?

-• What impact did World War II have on the Jewish people?
+• What impact did World War Two have on the Jewish people?

 • Who holds accountability for the Holocaust?